-Grades are reported through the appropriate Dean's office to the Registrar's office at the conclusion of each semester or term on forms provided by the Registrar's Office.
+Grades are reported through an on-line grading system at the conclusion of each semester or term on forms provided by the Registrar's Office.
 Mid-term grades are reported for freshmen only.
 A grade of "I" may be recorded for a student who has not completed all the requirements of a course only in situations where the student has an illness or other circumstances beyond the student's control, and has completed seventy-five percent of the course requirements.
 If a grade of "I" is assigned the instructor will complete an "Incomplete Grade Contract" setting a reasonable time limit within the following semester in which the work must be completed.
 The incomplete grade contract is to be signed by both the instructor and student.
-Beginning the first summer term, 1990, and thereafter, a grade of "I" will be automatically changed to a grade of "F" for grade and grade-point purposes at the end of the next regular semester (fall or spring) unless course requirements are completed and the final grade is reported before the end of the semester.
+Beginning the first summer term, 1990, and thereafter, a grade of "I" will not be computed in the grade-point average for the semester recorded; however, the "I" will be automatically changed to a grade of "F" for grade and grade-point purposes at the end of the next regular semester (fall or spring) unless course requirements are completed and the final grade is reported before the end of the semester.
 A grade of "I" recorded prior to the first summer term, 1990, will be computed as an "F" for grade-point purposes until the "I" is removed.
 The change of a grade of "I" to a permanent grade is accomplished by written notification from the instructor to the Registrar.